DeneilSantiagoPayumo/Obsidian-Vault/Sociology/Notes/Bibliography Notes/Nationalist Thought And The Colonial World.md

 It constructs a dichotomy between normal and special types.
 Normal = classical, pure type, sharing material with European Enlightenment, creating a historical unity, giving the liberal-rationalist his paradigmatic form in which nationalism goes hand-in-hand with reason, liberty and progress.

-The special type emerges under different occasions: seen ass complex, impure and often deviant, a contradictory historical progress that can be 'disturbing'.
+The special type emerges under different occasions: seen as complex, impure and often deviant, a contradictory historical progress that can be 'disturbing'.
 Plamenatz believes that nationalists have not been liberals because they have been so active in conditions against liberalism when there's nothing separating the two.

 Truely, the nationalist of the 'eastern' type accept the ideal of progress, striving to transform their inherited culture to make them better suited for the conditions of the modern world, meaning that archaic forms of authority are destroyed, conditions are created for the growth of a certain degree of individual initiative and choice.